-To a large soup pot/stockpot, heat up olive oil and diced onion over medium-high heat.
+To a large pot, stockpot or a large dutch oven, heat olive oil and saute onion over medium-high heat.
 Stir often.
-Add in the ground beef, breaking it up with a wooden spoon as it cooks.
+Add in the ground meat, breaking it up with a wooden spoon as it cooks.
 Brown the meat completely.

 Add in the chicken or beef broth, diced tomatoes, kidney beans, light or dark, chili powder, cumin, garlic powder, salt, paprika, pepper, and cayenne (if you’re adding a bit of heat).

-Bring this all to a low boil, then reduce and simmer.
+Bring this all to a low boil over medium heat, then reduce and simmer.
 Stir occasionally.